ModellingWebLab/deployment/README.md

 # Ansible deployment for the Web Lab

 This repository contains Ansible playbooks and roles for deploying the full Web Lab environment completely automatically.

+Two methods of installation are provided: A "dev" deployment on a virtual machine, and a "production" deployment on a dedicated server.

 ## Deploying a dev environment

 You can either use [Vagrant](https://www.vagrantup.com/) to create a complete virtual machine for you, or set up a VM manually.

 Either way, you will need to edit some parts of `group_vars/dev/vars.yml` for your setup.